Skip to main content

 Configure the trigger

-Set trigger-specific options (e.g., which tag, which schedule).
+Set trigger-specific options (e.g., which tag, which record type, which schedule).

 Add actions